2018 UT Martin Skyhawks football team

 The 2018 UT Martin Skyhawks football team represented the University of Tennessee at Martin as a member of the Ohio Valley Conference (OVC) during the 2018 NCAA Division I FCS football season.
 Led by 13th-year head coach Jason Simpson, the Skyhawks compiled an overall record of 2–9 with a mark of 2–6 in conference play, placing eighth in the OVC.
 UT Martin played home games at Graham Stadium in Martin, Tennessee.

-Previous season

-The Skyhawks finished the 2017 season 6–5, 4–4 in OVC play to finish in fourth place.

 Preseason

 OVC media poll

 On July 20, 2018, the media covering the OVC released their preseason poll with the Skyhawks predicted to finish in third place.
 On July 23, the OVC released their coches poll with the Skyhawks also predicted to finish in third place.

 Preseason All-OVC team

 The Skyahwks had three players selected to the preseason all-OVC team.